General Information

 State wise Area, Population, Growth Rate, Density, Sex Ratio and Literacy Rate in NE Region according to census 2011:

-State wise Population Trends in Northeastern Region, 1921 to 2011:
+State wise Population Trends in Northeastern Region:

 State wise Distribution of Population according to Census 2011: